 HFE testing is performed in order to find out if a person has an increased likelihood of having haemochromatosis.
 It is generally recommended for people who have a close family member such as a parent, sister, brother or child with the disorder.
 The test can also be performed if you have continuously high levels of iron in the blood.
 This test can help the patient to confirm if they have haemochromatosis.

 HFE testing aids in the identification of gene mutations in the HFE genes.
 The gene mutations for this disorder are called C282Y and H63D.

 Patient results are delivered to the referring practitioner via electronic download unless requested otherwise.
-Results can also be issued via hardcopy, fax or web based e-viewer.
+Results can also be issued via hardcopy or fax.